Nearshoring Vs Offshoring vs Onshoring

 Also, David Evans cited, “There’s a real desire to keep things onshore.
 There’s a backlash against offshoring.
 There are a lot of horror stories, a lot of jokes.”

-“Now when we have a problem, we can get on the phone and talk through the issue in real time.
+“No,w when we have a problem, we can get on the phone and talk through the issue in real time.
 That right there is worth the extra cost.”

-According to Bloomberg, The U.S. has changed how it talks about managing national security and costs.
+According to Bloomberg, the U.S. has changed how it talks about managing national security and costs.
 First, “offshoring” meant moving jobs to other countries to save money.
 Then, “onshoring” or “reshoring” meant bringing those jobs back to the U.S. to avoid supply chain problems.
 Now, “friend-shoring” or “ally-shoring” means working with trusted international partners, not keeping jobs in the U.S.

 People have used this term for about a year.
 Elaine Dezenski and John Austin said Bonnie Glick used “allied shoring” privately.